 Drug courts are designed to closely monitor participants, and they must provide clean drug screens on a regular basis, and engage in intensive addiction treatment for at least a year.
 Advocates for drug court say the only way to get addicts to stop using is to give them a choice between incarceration or treatment.
 Opponents of drug court say it is too harsh, strict, and inflexible.
 During the film, Jasmine Tyler, drug policy analyst for Open Society Foundations, gives her opinion on drug court.
 “The problem with drug courts is that they continue to think there’s a moral failing in the individual and that somehow waking them up and shocking them with the criminal justice apparatus will create some level of sobriety for that individual, and it’s just not realistic.”

 The LEAD program had so much success over the past four years since trying this radical experiment that they gained national attention.
-In July of 2015, the team was invited to the Capitol to present the outcome of their four year experiement.
-In Chasing Heroin, a gentlemen on the LEAD program reports on how things went at the Capitol.
+In July of 2015, the team was invited to the Capitol to present the outcome of their four-year experiment.
+In Chasing Heroin, a gentleman on the LEAD program reports on how things went at the Capitol.
 “I think we created a lot of momentum.
 We got a lot of people excited about it, and I could sense that the administration wants to use their last 18 months or so as a way to shine the spotlight on criminal justice reform.”
-Other cities across the country are starting their own LEAD programs, and finally people are catching on that arresting addicts is not the best solution to the problem.
+Other cities across the country are starting their own LEAD programs, and finally, people are catching on that arresting addicts is not the best solution to the problem.